martinohanlon/exploring-space-with-minecraft/worksheets/capturingdata.md

 ```

-When you ran the data capture program, you passed 3 parameters.
+When you ran the data capture program, you passed 3 parameters:

 1. filename( - `~/data.csv`
 2. timetorun - `60`
 3. interval - `1`